oletizi/avi-k8s-test/README.md

 ## Procedure Overview

+**IMPORTANT:** DO NOT FORGET TO RUN THE CLEANUP SCRIPT AFTER WORKING THROUGH THIS TUTORIAL.

+Some of the resources created in this tutorial are large and could be expensive if left running.

+---

 All of the configuration and deployment will be done inside an Ubuntu docker container with all the necessary packages installed.